maddisondesigns/Quark/readme.txt

 == Changelog ==

 = 1.3.3 =
+- Fixed missing ratings when leaving a review via the WooCommerce product review tab
 - Added new blank page builder template
-- Added new social icon options for Vimeo & Vine
+- Added new social icon options for CodePen, Reddit, Twitch, Slack, Snapchat, Stack Overflow, Vimeo, Vine
 - Added aria-hidden to icons to hide from screen readers
 - Removed word-break from widgets.
 Props to Aaron Payne (@awdience) for pointing out an issue it was causing in stoopid IE
-- Updated Font Awesome icon font to v4.4.0
+- Updated Font Awesome icon font to v4.6.3
+- Updated Normalize to v4.1.1
+- Updated Modernizr to v3.1.1
+- Updated Post archive page to display excerpt if one has been added

 = 1.3.2 =
 - Fixed display of Related Products on Single Product page